oliviawestmacottssw/SSW.Rules.Content/categories/software-development/rules-to-better-bug-management-and-feedback.md

 - do-you-allow-users-to-get-up-to-date-messages

 ---
-Since 1990, SSW has supported the developer community by publishing all our best practices and rules for everyone to see.
+​Since 1990, SSW has supported the developer community by publishing all our best practices and rules for everyone to see.

-If you still need help, visit [SSW Consulting Services](http&#58;//www.ssw.com.au/ssw/Consulting/Default.aspx)and book in a consultant.
+If you still need help, visit [SSW Consulting Services ​](http&#58;//www.ssw.com.au/ssw/Consulting/Default.aspx)and book in a consultant.​